pilgrimbeart/synth/docs/source/introduction.rst

 	python synth OnFStest full_fat_device

 will make Synth run the ``scenarios/full_fat_device.json`` scenario on the account defined in ``../synth_accounts/OnFStest.json``.

+Synth also loads the file ``../synth_accounts/default.json`` at startup, if it exists, and this is where you can put universal parameters such as your Google Maps API key.

 Whilst accounts and scenarios are generally defined in parameter files as described below, it is also possible to make (or override) simple definitions by specifying JSON directly on the command line as an argument e.g.::